- Competitive Analysis

 Why is video marketing good for middle of the funnel buyers?
 Because four times as many customers would rather watch a video about a product than read about it, and almost 50 percent of internet users look for videos related to a product or service before visiting a store.

-The success of video and the role it plays in middle of the funnel consumer research depends entirely on two statistics:
+The success of video and the role it plays in middle of the funnel consumer research depends entirely on three statistics:

-- The human attention span is 8 seconds
+- The human attention span is eight seconds

 To learn more about video marketing, check out these resources: